collective/Products.salesforcepfgadapter/README.txt

 Usage
 =====

-Connecting a PloneFormGen form to Salesforce happens by adding a "Salesforce Adapter" to a PloneFormGen form folder.
-Typically the site editor responsible for setting up the form will:
+Connecting a PloneFormGen form to Salesforce is accomplished by adding a "Salesforce Adapter" to a PloneFormGen form folder.
+Typically the site editor responsible setting up the form will:

  1. Create a PloneFormGen form with the necessary fields.
  2. Add a Salesforce Adapter to the form via Plone's add menu.